A New Determination of the (Z,A) Dependence of Coherent Muon-to-Electron Conversion: Review of existing literature

 Our treatment of the $A$ and $Z$ dependence of conversion differs from previous treatments in several ways: \begin{itemize} \item While previous studies have mainly used electron-scattering-based nuclear size determinations, we include the many measurements of nuclear charge distributions determined using muonic X-rays.
 This substantially enlarges the sample size, particularly in the regime above $Z = 60$, where many nuclei have substantial quadrupole deformations.
 We combine the elastic electron scattering and muonic X-ray data using the method of Barrett moments, and devise a procedure to incorporate the effect of permanent $Y_{20}$ deformations on the effective nuclear skin thickness.
 By this approach, we can include the conversion rates for a total of 236 isotopes.

-\item Rather than using a neutron distribution determined by scaling the proton charge distributions by $N/Z$, the primary method used in previous treatments, we use a deformed relativistic Hartree-Bogoliubov model \cite{Zhang2022} for the neutron distributions and compare with other approaches.
+\item Rather than using a neutron distribution equal to the proton charge distributions, the primary method used in previous treatments, we use the deformed relativistic Hartree-Bogoliubov theory in continuum (DRHBc) \cite{Zhang2022} for the neutron distributions and compare with other approaches.
 This model, bench-marked against a wide variety of experimental determinations for even-even nuclei, allows us to include a wider variety of nuclei and to explore isotopic effects on the conversion rate.

 \item We present the $\mu \rightarrow e$ conversion rates for the coherent New Physics process normalized to the total muon lifetime, rather than to the muon capture rate.

 \end{itemize}